DSEFS command line tool

 Removing a DSEFS node

-When removing a node running DSEFS from a DSE cluster, additional steps are needed to ensure proper correctness within the DSEFS data set.
+When you remove a node running DSEFS from a DSE cluster, you must perform additional steps to ensure data integrity within the DSEFS dataset.

-1. From a node in the same datacenter as the node to be removed, start the DSEFS shell.
+From a node in the same datacenter as the node you want to remove, start the DSEFS shell.

-3. Find the node to be removed in the list and note the UUID value for it under the Location column.
+Find the node you want to remove in the list, and note its UUID value under the

-4. If the node is up, unmount it from DSEFS with the command umount <UUID>.
+If the node is up, unmount it from DSEFS with the command

-5. If the node is not up (for example, after a hardware failure), force unmount it from DSEFS with the command umount -f <UUID>.
+If the node is not up (for example, after a hardware failure), force unmount it from DSEFS with the command

 Removing old DSEFS directories

-If you have changed the DSEFS data directory and the old directory is still visible, remove it using the umount option.
+After changing the DSEFS data directory, if you find the old directory is still visible, remove it using the umount option.

-3. Find the directory to be removed in the list and note the UUID value for it under the Location column.
+Find the directory you want to remove in the list, and note the UUID value for it under the

 If the file system check results in an IOException, make sure all the nodes in the cluster are running.